Skip to main content

 → Action: Reply in Slack thread with ticket number

-Integration Trigger (New row in "Leads" sheet)
+Integration Trigger (New lead in Salesforce)

 → HTTP Request: Enrich lead data from external API